Culture

 You’ve seen her dancing on social media, on the podium, and everywhere in between.
 Alison’s love of movement, whether it’s dancing, riding, or being outdoors, is infectious.

 Alison earned the biggest win of her career to date in 2023 when she won Paris-Roubaix from a breakaway that she kept alive from the race’s early kilometers.
-She followed it up the next month by winning the Canadian road race national championships in her native Alberta.
-Alison is an Olympian and has raced nine times in the world championships, including a sixth place finish in 2021.
+She followed it up the next month by winning that year’s Canadian road race national championships in her native Alberta.
+Alison is a two-time Olympian and has raced ten times in the world championships, including a sixth place finish in 2021.

 For Alison, winning is important, but it doesn’t matter to her whether she’s atop the podium or if it’s one of her teammates.
 She’s more interested in making a difference in each race and contributing to the best result possible for the team.